OGGM/oggm/docs/input-data.rst

 OGGM needs various data files to run. **We rely exclusively on open-access data that can be downloaded automatically for the user**.
-We like to see this service as a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.
+We like to call this service a "shop", allowing users to define a shopping list of data that they wish to add to their :ref:`glacierdir`.

 This page describes the various products you will find in the shop.